allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 ![products-listing](/img/articles/2024-01-22-couchbase-expired-docs-tunning/products-view.png)

 Given the diverse factors influencing whether a customer prefers selecting offers or products, we've deliberately avoided limiting the selection experience.
-Customers are free to choose either method, and their preferred choice is remembered to ensure a consistent and personalized experience.
+In many cases, customers are free to choose either method, and their preferred choice is remembered to ensure a consistent and personalized experience.
 Both offer and product listing views feature a switch that allows users to change their personal preference.
 With each click, the personalized preference is updated, and the current view is refreshed accordingly.